ansonl/ansonl.github.io/_posts/2021-11-23-ford-escape-rear-differential-fluid-flush-fill.md

 - [Oil hand pump](https://www.amazon.com/Slippery-Pete-Fluid-Quart-Bottles/dp/B07CX4XKFH?&linkCode=sl1&tag=ansonl-20&linkId=bfc61255298505f7f158b4b39d675b28&language=en_US&ref_=as_li_ss_tl)
 - [Spare oil container](https://www.amazon.com/Hopkins-11849-FloTool-Dispos-Oil-Recycle/dp/B0014FKI1Q?&linkCode=sl1&tag=ansonl-20&linkId=52d02f116837ef55961a8e950ee4be9e&language=en_US&ref_=as_li_ss_tl)

 I changed the rear axel differential fluid on my 2007 Ford Escape Hybrid with 222k miles.
 The rear differential fluid has not been changed since it left the factory 15 years ago.
-This axel has probably been periodically submerged in water from driving through hurricanes in South Carolina and flooded roads in Florida.
+This axel has probably been periodically submerged in water from driving through hurricanes in South Carolina and flooded roads in Florida so it's time to see its condition inside!

 *Proceed at your own risk!
 You are recommended to go to a certified dealer to service your vehicle.*